tc39/proposal-temporal/docs/zoneddatetime.md

 This method is mainly useful if you need an object on which to call calendar methods.
 Most code will not need to use it.

+### zonedDateTime.**getTimeZone**(): object

+**Returns:** a `Temporal.TimeZone` instance or plain object representing the time zone in which `zonedDateTime` is reckoned.

+This method is mainly useful if you need an object on which to call time zone methods.
+Most code will not need to use it.

-### zonedDateTime.**getISOFields**(): { isoYear: number, isoMonth: number, isoDay: number, hour: number, minute: number, second: number, millisecond: number, microsecond: number, nanosecond: number, offset: string, timeZone: object, calendar: string | object }
+### zonedDateTime.**getISOFields**(): { isoYear: number, isoMonth: number, isoDay: number, hour: number, minute: number, second: number, millisecond: number, microsecond: number, nanosecond: number, offset: string, timeZone: string | object, calendar: string | object }

-**Returns:** a plain object with properties expressing `zonedDateTime` in the ISO 8601 calendar, including all date/time fields as well as the `timeZone`, and `offset` properties, and the calendar in which `zonedDateTime` is reckoned.
+**Returns:** a plain object with properties expressing `zonedDateTime` in the ISO 8601 calendar, including all date/time fields as well as the `offset` property, and the calendar and time zone in which `zonedDateTime` is reckoned.

 This is an advanced method that's mainly useful if you are implementing a custom calendar.
 Most developers will not need to use it.